David Patrick Kelly: Early life

-Kelly was born in Detroit, Michigan to Margaret Elizabeth (Murphy) and Robert Corby Kelly, an accountant.
+Kelly was born in Detroit, Michigan, to Margaret Elizabeth (Murphy) Kelly (1915–2010) and Robert Corby Kelly Sr., an accountant.
 His father received a Bronze Star Medal for service during the Battle of the Bulge in World War II.
-His grandfather, Daniel Murphy, was from Lisnashearshane, Duhallow, County Cork, Ireland.
-His great-grand-uncle was Father William Corby, chaplain of the Irish Brigade at the Battle of Gettysburg.
-As detailed in Corby's book, Memoir of Chaplain Life: 3 Years With the Irish Brigade, Father Corby eventually became president of the University of Notre Dame.
+His maternal grandfather, Daniel Murphy, was from Lisnashearshane, Duhallow, County Cork, Ireland.
+His great-granduncle was Father William Corby, chaplain of the Irish Brigade at the Battle of Gettysburg.
+Father Corby eventually became president of the University of Notre Dame.

 Kelly was given a mandolin on Saint Patrick's Day 1964 by his mother and considers that to have been the greatest influence on his artistic life.

 As an undergraduate student, Kelly wrote the lyrics and music for four musicals produced in Detroit.
 These four productions were Lysistrata (by Aristophanes), The World from My Window (based on a book of children's poems), a project based on Gulliver's Travels (in the land of horses) and Home for Silent Clowns, a mime show with songs.

 Kelly graduated cum laude with a Bachelor of Fine Arts from the University of Detroit, and was a student of Marcel Marceau and Mira Rostova.

 Career

 Film

-In his debut role of Luther in the 1979 cult film The Warriors, Kelly screeches the famous line, "Warriors... come out to play-ee-ay!", which he improvised while clanging three empty beer bottles together.
-In the 1982 film 48 Hrs., starring Nick Nolte and Eddie Murphy, director Walter Hill rewrote a role for Kelly and again named the character "Luther".
+In his debut role of Luther in Walter Hill's 1979 cult film The Warriors, Kelly screeches the famous line, "Warriors... come out to play-ee-ay!" which was not in the script and which he improvised in collaboration with Walter Hill who asked him to come up with something.
+For the 1982 film 48 Hrs., starring Nick Nolte and Eddie Murphy, Hill rewrote a role for Kelly and again named the character "Luther".

-Kelly's film credits include Commando (1985, as Sully), The Crow, Crooklyn, Hammett, Wild at Heart, Dreamscape, The Adventures of Ford Fairlane, Last Man Standing, Songcatcher, K-PAX, The Longest Yard', Flags of Our Fathers, John Wick (reprising his role as Charlie in John Wick: Chapter Two), and Chi-Raq.
+Kelly's film credits include Commando (as Sully), The Crow, Crooklyn, Hammett, Dreamscape, The Adventures of Ford Fairlane, Last Man Standing, Songcatcher, K-PAX, The Longest Yard, Flags of Our Fathers, John Wick (reprising his role as Charlie in John Wick: Chapter 2), and Chi-Raq.
+Kelly played Dropshadow in David Lynch's film Wild at Heart, which won the Palme d'Or at Cannes in 1990.
 He appeared in the 1996 video game Ripper.

 Television

-Kelly's television guest appearances include Twin Peaks, Miami Vice, Moonlighting, Spenser: For Hire, Ghostwriter, Third Watch, Hack, Kidnapped, Law & Order, Law & Order: Criminal Intent, Law & Order: Special Victims Unit, Gossip Girl, Louie, Blue Bloods, The Blacklist, and Feed the Beast.
+Kelly's television guest appearances include Twin Peaks, Miami Vice, Moonlighting, Spenser: For Hire, Ghostwriter, Third Watch, Hack, Kidnapped, Law & Order, Law & Order: Criminal Intent, Law & Order: Special Victims Unit, Gossip Girl, Louie, Blue Bloods, The Blacklist, Feed the Beast, and Only Murders in the Building.